 The Experience of a Dubai Desert Safari

-Below are a list of the activities normally included within a desert safari.
+Below are a list of the activities normally included within the better quality desert safaris in Dubai.

 As I said earlier the rolling red dunes are incredible and a 4×4 bash around the dunes is so much FUN!
 I’m not a huge adrenaline junky, but I make an exception for dune bashing (the name given to this crazy fun activity).
 The driver arrives at the base of the dunes, lets air out of the tyres and off you go.
 As you boost it to the top of the dune and slide down the other side, it kind of feels like gliding through thick butter.
 And just at the point it feels like the driver has lost control he spins the wheel and rights the 4×4.
 As I say… SO MUCH FUN!